harunalbayrak/graduation-app/README.md

 - Add Basic Settings Screen
 - Add Environment Variables
 - Configure All Texts as JSON (Reevalute)
+- Add Sizer
+- Add Splash Screen
+- Force the portrait up

 # TO DO
-- Add Sizer
+- Add Sizer to All Strings
+- Add Initial Screens
 - Add All Settings Screens
+- Add Animations / Button animations
-- Fix Chart Sized Box
+- ?
+Fix Chart Sized Box ?
+Try another phones or something like that
 - Design A Logo
-- Add Splash Screen
-- Add Initial Screens
 - Make All Screens Scrollable
 - Add Classes & Modals & Utils
 - Add Some Logic (Changing the theme, Button Logic etc.)